fatima2003/fatties-blog/content/posts/cel_is_funky.md

 ---

-When I initially created this blog title, I was trying to return a single object from my CEL Program compiled with just 1 line of code (not really one line though lol).
+When I initially created this blog title, I was trying to return a single object from my CEL Program compiled with just 1 line of code.
-I tediously (and naively) iterated through my struct, compiling each item and appending to another struct.
+I tediously (and naively) iterated through my struct, compiling each item and then appending to another struct.

 Geff, who was also working on a CEL PR, pointed me in the direction of protos in CEL.
 I hadn't worked with protos before and so didn't know how they worked and wasn't confident it would work out..?

+> [!IDEA] ( ╹ -╹)?
+>
-💭 _It would be pretty funky if i could compile the whole template in a line of code_ Turns out CEL is pretty funky ;)
+> _It would be pretty funky if i could compile the whole template in a line of code_
+>
+> Turns out CEL is pretty funky ;)

 ### A 30-Second Proto Crash-Course